WICG/portals/README.md

 Navigation errors within portals may cause portal activation to be rejected.
 Instead of, for example, the user agent showing an error page to the user as with a conventional navigation, the promise returned by the activate method allows a page to gracefully handle the rejection.
 Furthermore, user agents have existing limitations on navigations initiated by the page where they may be ignored if they are considered to conflict with a user's intent to perform a different navigation.
 Such cases are not described by the existing navigation spec (see [#218](https://github.com/WICG/portals/issues/218)), but portal activations are subject to these limitations.
 In the case where another navigation takes precedence over portal activation, the promise returned by the activate method rejects.

+See the [rough algorithms](history-traversal.md) for cases where portals may be auto-activated, and pages may be reportaled, when traversing session history.

 TODO:

 - Talk about how bfcache is tricky.